Toubou people: Social stratification

+On the other end of the spectrum, the nomenclature of Kamaya has signification, value, and historical origins rooted in the expression "Kama-dro-yédé".
+This expression pertains to the inhabitant of the Faya oasis in the accent of Kanem Dazaga, where "Kama" describes a valley, "dro" implies interior, and "yédé" denotes an occupant.
+In this context, "yé" indicates the act of dwelling, while "dé" stands as the indicator of a singular form.
+Thus, the expression "Kama-dro-yédé" may be interpreted as "the individual who dwells in the valley" of the palm grove situated in the Faya oasis.
+The ancient designation for the clans of Kamaya was "Kamayada", with "ya" denoting habitation and "da" indicating plurality.
+Conversely, "Kamayédé" is the singular and authentic noun used to refer to an occupant of the Faya palm grove oasis valley, since the suffix "dé" is appended to the solitary form of "yé".
+Therefore, the designation "Kamaya" refers to the natives of the valley that is situated in the palm grove of Faya oasis.
+In Dazaga, the community is called "Kama-yanga" which means the Kamaya canton and together with the suffix "ga" implies the dialect spoken by the Dazagada.
+In the linguistic context under consideration, the citizens of the aforementioned canton are referred to as "Kamay" in the singular form for males, while the singular form for females may be either "Kamaydo" or "Kamayro", with the vocalization of the suffix varying across specific regions and individuals' accents, ranging from "do" to "ro" which is only the "d" and "r".
+The plural form of the female noun may be expressed as either "Kamayda" or "Kamayra", whereas the plural form for males and as a general reference is "Kamaya".

 Marriage

-The Toubou Teda, in particular, forbids marriage between cousins, up to 9 generations unrelated, a tradition prevalent with many Muslim ethnic groups in Africa, however, the Gourane of Kanem, Bahr el-Ghazal, and certain clans of Borkou and Ennedi marry close cousins since it is not prohibited in the Quran and the Quran recommends cousin marriages, they also doubt the origins of individuals and misalliance.
+The Teda, in particular, forbids marriage between cousins, up to 9 generations unrelated, a tradition prevalent with many Muslim ethnic groups in Africa.
+However, the Daza of Kanem, Bahr el-Ghazal, and certain clans in Ennedi marry close cousins since it is not prohibited in the Quran.
+They also doubt the origins of individuals and misalliance.
 A man may marry and have multiple wives according to Islamic tenets, however, this practice is only somewhat prevalent in Toubou society.

 The ownership of land, animals, and resources takes several forms.
 Within an oasis or settled zone belonging to a particular clan, land, trees (usually date palms), and nearby wells may have different owners.
 Each family's rights to the use of particular plots of land are recognized by other clan members.
 Families also may have privileged access to certain wells and the right to a part of the harvest from the fields irrigated by their water.
 Within the clan and family contexts, individuals also may have personal claims to palm trees and animals.